ibm-cloud-docs/ContinuousDelivery/bluemixlive.md

 After the {{site.data.keyword.Bluemix_notm}} Live Debug is installed, you can use the debug tools.

-Push the app and then browse to `https://_app-host.mybluemix.net_/bluemix-debug/manage` to access the {{site.data.keyword.Bluemix_notm}} debug user interface.
+Push the app and then append `/bluemix-debug/manage` to the URL to your app to access the {{site.data.keyword.Bluemix_notm}} debug user interface.
 When you are prompted to authenticate, enter your IBM ID user name and password or a one-time passcode.

 The Debugger might take a minute or so to initialize.
 {: tip}